-For purposes of this Procedure, discrimination and sexual harassment also include retaliation for having made allegations of discrimination or sexual harassment, having participated in an investigation into allegations of discrimination or sexual harassment, or otherwise having engaged in opposition to unlawful discrimination or sexual harassment.
-Grievances alleging discrimination or sexual harassment as defined herein should be directed to the UNM Office of Equal Opportunity, which is tasked with investigating allegations of discrimination and sexual harassment and determining whether anti-discrimination policy has been violated.
-If OEO determines that a student has violated UNM anti-discrimination policy, disciplinary proceedings shall be handled under the Procedures set forth in Article 4.
+Grievances alleging discrimination or sexual harassment as defined in the Definitions Section herein should be directed to the UNM Office of Equal Opportunity, which is tasked with investigating allegations of discrimination and sexual harassment and determining whether anti-discrimination policy has been violated.
+If OEO determines that a student has violated UNM anti-discrimination policy, disciplinary proceedings shall be handled under the Procedures set forth in Article 4 herein.

 1.5.
-Allegations of Student Misconduct NOT Involving Discrimination or Sexual Harassment
+Allegations of Student Misconduct NOT Involving Discrimination or Sexual Harassment arising from violation of the Student Code of Conduct or other UNM policy.